GeeorgeUK/GeeorgeCore/README.md

 ### /help

 Shows a list of commands available from the Lukkit api.
-Does not show vanilla commands yet!
+Does not show vanilla commands unless they are manually added (for now!)

 Usage: ```/help [page]```